DJ Steve Aoki carved his way to stardom out from under late dad Rocky's shadow | The Japan Times

 First dabbling in studio production, Aoki is now at the forefront of the global boom in electronic dance music.

-Aoki said he had no plans to slow down, keenly aware that music can be an unstable career.
+Aoki says he had no plans to slow down, keenly aware that music can be an unstable career.

 “I’m always in this position where I really stop and think — if I wasn’t here, would I want to be here?